 Lactation Consultants in Memphis, TN

 From the moment our little patients enter the world, we want to be sure they are in safe, healthy, and loving environments.
-Our pediatricians offer new parenting classes and come to the hospital to check in at the baby’s birth; these, along with our lactation consultant, are just a few ways we support parents in this exciting new phase of life.
+Our pediatricians offer new parenting classes and come to the hospital to check in at the baby’s birth; these, along with our lactation consultants, are just a few ways we support parents in this exciting new phase of life.

 Whether you are a new parent or you are awaiting the arrival of your baby, we want to help you be prepared.
-Working with our lactation consultant can give you the insight you need to keep breastfeeding, or options that can keep both you and your baby healthy.
+Working with our lactation consultants can give you the insight you need to keep breastfeeding, or options that can keep both you and your baby healthy.

 If you are interested in learning more about lactation consultants, breastfeeding, or other questions about your baby’s health and growth, give us a call.
 We can create a personalized plan for you that fits your baby’s needs.
 You can also download our Breastfeeding Evaluation chart.